toofast1/awesome-micro-saas/CONTRIBUTING.md

 This list is maintained by **[StartFast](https://startfa.st)**.
 We aim to keep this list curated, meaning we only accept tools that are actively maintained and provide significant value to the Micro-SaaS community.

+Please **⭐️ Star this Repo** to show your support!
+It helps more developers find these tools.

 ## Guidelines

-**⭐️ Star this Repo:** to show your support!
+**⭐️ Star this Repo** to show your support!
 It helps more developers find these tools.

 1.  **Search first:** Please check if the tool is already listed to avoid duplicates.
 2.  **Alphabetical Order:** Please insert your link alphabetically within the appropriate category.